mitmplay/mitm-play/README.md

 </details>

 # _\_global\__ route
-A special route to handle in global scope (without namespace) and serving as a common config. some default setting in config can be override as needed
+A special route to handle global scope (without namespace) and serving as a common config.

+The default `config.logs` setting can be override as needed.
 <details><summary><b>Common route rules</b></summary>
 <p>